tidyverse/tidyverse.org/content/blog/new-graphic-features/index.md

 * [ ] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-The release of ragg 1.2 and svglite 2.1 bought support for some exciting new graphics engine features that was added with R 4.1 by Paul Murrell from R Core.
+The release of ragg 1.2 and svglite 2.1 bought support for some exciting new graphics engine features, including gradients and patterns, that was added with R 4.1 by Paul Murrell from R Core.
 This post will dive into these new features as well as discuss what the future might hold for the R graphics engine.

 If you want to follow along on your own computer you can install the latest versions of ragg and svglite from CRAN